Nicholas Throckmorton: Envoy to Mary, Queen of Scots

+Throcknorton's advice, conveyed to Mary at Lochleven, was thought to have influenced her agreement to abdicate on 24 July.
 Elizabeth repeated her instructions to Throckmorton by letter on 27 July 1567.
 Elizabeth told Throckmorton he should argue that the lords had deposed Mary against scriptural law, citing Paul's letter to the Romans.
 Elizabeth noted that as she planned not to send financial aid to the rebel lords, there was a risk they might renew the Auld Alliance with France.
 Throckmorton was not to give a signal of approval or confirmation to the rebellion by attending the coronation of the infant Prince James as ambassador.
 Throckmorton sent his junior assistant Henry Middlemore to the coronation instead of going himself.

 Throckmorton was working against his own advice and had contradictory orders from both his Queen and Sir William Cecil.
 The Scottish lords knew him as a friend of Mary and as a supporter of her claim to be a successor to Elizabeth, so he was an unwelcome guest.
 Some of Elizabeth's messages also offended the lords.
 Throckmorton was recalled in August after he offended Elizabeth by showing his instructions to the Scottish lords.
+Before leaving Edinburgh, Moray and the Lords offered him a present of silver plate on behalf of James VI which they had displayed in a cabinet room in Moray's lodging.
+Throckmorton refused this gift, saying that Mary was their sovereign.

 In 1569, Throckmorton was suspected of involvement in the Duke of Norfolk's conspiracy in favour of Mary, and was imprisoned for a time at Windsor.
 Throckmorton may have erroneously believed Norfolk's idea would suit the wishes of the Queen.
 He was not put on trial, but did not regain the Queen's confidence afterwards.

 Throckmorton died on 12 February 1571.
-He is buried in St Katharine Cree parish church, Leadenhall Street, London.
+He is buried in St. Katharine Cree parish church, Leadenhall Street, London.

 Family and legacy

+In around 1549 Throckmorton married Anne Carew, daughter of Sir Nicholas Carew, a Knight of the Garter and his wife Elizabeth Bryan, and they had 10 sons, including: